 Margaret, aka Coach Meg, founded Wellcoaches Corporation in 2000, the first School of Coaching for health professionals and now a global standard-bearer for professional coaches in healthcare and wellness.
-The Wellcoaches School of Coaching has trained more than 10,000 coaches in nearly 50 countries.
+The Wellcoaches School of Coaching has trained more than 12,000 coaches in over 50 countries.
 Margaret is a 17-year veteran of the biotechnology industry in the US, UK, Canada, and France.
 She served in executive roles at three companies which later joined Sanofi, and served as COO and CEO of two biotech companies.

 WATCH VIDEOS COACH MEG EVENTS

 Teaming up with collaborator Eric Kauffman, Margaret is co-leading a Coaching Executive Program, helping leaders learn how to coach in real-time to accelerate growth and results.
 Join us on Nov 12-14, 2019 in San Diego for a life-changing experience.

 Leading in our challenging and uncertain world carries us to our growth edges on many days.
 A growth edge is a stressful place where the demands of the moment get ahead of today’s level of self-mastery.
 The stress is our call to grow.
 As Margaret coaches, she draws on the latest in coaching science and her continuous innovations in coaching models.
 She is a role model first, coaching herself daily beyond her own growth edges as a leader.
 The outcome for you is a whole new level of impact as a transformational leader and collaborative innovator.